-Sophia St. Villier, AKA ‘The Tantalising Titian-Haired Teaser’, is a flame haired burlesque artist reminiscent of a Golden Age Hollywood Star.
-With a selection of opulent vintage burlesque acts and exquisite bespoke costumes, Sophia has performed for Will.i.am at Playboy Club London’s 1st Birthday alongside Professor Green, for Sky Atlantic for the Boardwalk Empire launch, at House and Lost director Greg Yaitanes’ wedding in France and at Hampton Court Palace.
-Sophia is based in London, United Kingdom.
+Sophia St. Villier, AKA ‘The Sultry Seductress of Striptease’, is a glamorous burlesque artist reminiscent of a Golden Age Hollywood Star.
+With a selection of opulent vintage burlesque acts and exquisite bespoke costumes, Sophia has performed for Will.i.am at Playboy Club London’s 1st Birthday alongside Professor Green, Sky Atlantic for the Boardwalk Empire launch, for House and Lost director Greg Yaitanes’ wedding in France and appeared in Franz Ferdinand’s music video Love Illumination.
+Sophia is based in Auckland, New Zealand.

 If you would like to book Sophia for your special event, please get in touch.

 “She had the mystique and captivation of a timeless diva; a humanised Jessica Rabbit, Lana Del Ray without the Testino-style lens separating us from the action… she oozed charisma that you just can’t teach”.

 Take a peep at the best of Sophia’s acts here:

 With an ornate gold and black beaded lace costume, Sophia seduces the audience with an elegant, raunchy striptease, closing with a shimmering Champagne pour.